afolabiabass/ha-linux-server-config/README.md

 #### 1. Clone the catalog app (properties app in this example)
 * Create a new folder under the /www directory: $ sudo mkdir FlaskApp
 * cd into the new FlaskApp directory: $ cd /var/www/FlaskApp
-* Clone you catalog app with the new name FlaskApp: $ sudo git clone[ https://github.com/hicham-alaoui/properties-catalog.git](http://github.com) FlaskApp.
+* Clone you catalog app with the new name "FlaskApp": $ sudo git clone[ https://github.com/hicham-alaoui/properties-catalog.git](http://github.com) FlaskApp.
 The path to the catalog app should be:/var/www/FlaskApp/FlaskApp.

 #### 2. Add the packages used in your app to enable them inside the new environment
 * Install pip: $ sudo apt-get install python-pip.
 * Install Flask and the rest of the packages